tzelaya21/SeniorDesignApp/README.md

 └── pubspec.yaml
 ```

+For the Air Quality Mobile Application that I have created to monitor the Air Quality, I used the Flutter platform by Google, which uses dart language to build mobile applications for both IOS and Android.

 Interface /UI

 The interface of the Mobile Application is very simple yet attractive.
 We have focused on the common user and keep this user-friendly so that the user doesn’t have to put extra effort in understanding the application’s interface.